CVHub520/X-AnyLabeling/docs/en/user_guide.md

 | c        | Rotate clockwise at a small angle |
 | v        | Rotate clockwise at a large angle |

+### Keypoint Annotation for YOLOv8 Pose Estimation

+1. **Import Image Files**;

+2. Click the `Rectangle` button on the left menu or press the shortcut key `R` to quickly draw a bounding box.
+Set the `group_id` field to ensure each object in the image has a unique identifier;

+3. Click the `Point` button on the left menu to draw keypoints, and set the `group_id` field to match the corresponding bounding box ID.
+Additionally:

+- If a keypoint is not visible, it can be ignored;
+- If a keypoint is occluded, check the `useDifficult` field;

+4. After completing the annotations, export the corresponding label files as described in the `Import/Export YOLO Labels` section.

 ### SAM Series Models

 Follow these steps: